jorge-leon/femto/docs/flisp.md

 Format and write the error object and error message of an interpreter to a file descriptor.

 Different flows of operation can be implemented.
-The Femto editor initializes the interpreter without input/output file descriptors and sends strings of Lisp commands to the interpreter, either when a key is pressed or upon explicit request via the editor interface.
+The *femto* editor initializes the interpreter without input/output file descriptors and sends strings of Lisp commands to the interpreter, either when a key is pressed or upon explicit request via the editor interface.

-The `flisp` command line interpreter sets `stdout` as the default output file descriptors of the fLisp interpreter and feeds it with strings of lines read from the terminal.
-If the standard input is not a terminal `stdin` is set as the default input file descriptor and fLisp reads it through until end of file.
+The `flisp` command line interpreter sets `stdout` as the default output file descriptors of the *fLisp* interpreter and feeds it with strings of lines read from the terminal.
+If the standard input is not a terminal `stdin` is set as the default input file descriptor and *fLisp* reads it through until end of file.

-After processing the given input, the interpreter puts a pointer to the object which is the result of the last evaluation into the `object` field of the interpreter structure.
-The `result` field is set to the `nil` and the `msg_buf` field is set to the empty string.
+After processing the input, the interpreter puts a [`catch`](interp_ops) result in the form `(«error_type» «message» «object»)` object into the `object` field of the interpreter structure.
+Upon success *error_type* is nil and the *object* element is the result of the last evaluation.
+They can be accessed with the C-macros `FLISP_RESULT_CODE` and `FLISP_RESULT_OBJECT`.

+On error use `lisp_write_error()` to write the standard error message to a file descriptor of choice, or use the above C-macros and `FLISP_ERROR_MESSAGE` for taking specific action.
+Note that these macros evaluate to a Lisp object, you have to dereference their content to used it.

-fLisp sends all output to the default output stream.
+*fLisp* sends all output to the default output stream.
 If `NULL` is given on initialization, output is suppressed altogether.

-If an exception is thrown inside the Lisp interpreter an error message is formatted and copied to the `msg_buf` buffer of the interpreter, A pointer to the object causing the error is set to the `object` field.
-The `result` field is set to the respective error type symbol.

-In this <span class="dfn">error state</span> of the interpreter, the function `lisp_write_error()` can be used to write a standardized error message including the error object to a file descriptor of choice

 #### fLisp C Interface